SashaDon/keyboard-layouts/alex_sofle/readme.md

 - (42 key because I don't really use the top row, and the two side thumb buttons on each side, making 42 keys.)

+*Price*:
+The whole board cost me around 450 euros with all the components, switches and keycaps.

 *Putting it together*:
 From unboxing to using it, it took me about 25 hours! had to solder every little thing to the pcb, which took around 20 hours of work, and like 5 more hours for lube and film the switches.